edkrueger/rq-flask-firestore-template/README.md

 Run `pipenv run pre-commit install` to initialize the git hooks.
 Run `pipenv run pre-commit run --all-files` if there are file that were committed before adding the git hooks.

+## Environmental Variables
+Put your firestore service account JSON into `example.env` where indicated.
+Rename `example.env` to `.env`.

 ## Dev Tools
 Activate the shell with: `pipenv shell`
 Lint with: `pylint app/`